Importance (Functions) of Soils

 Medium for plant growth:

-Soils protect plants from erosion and other destructive physical, biological and chemical activity.
+- Soils protect plants from erosion and any other destructive physical, biological and chemical activity.

 Habitat for many insects and other organisms: